operand/agency/README.md

 A central part of the design is that humans and other systems can easily integrate as well, using a simple common format for messages.
-You can even use `everything` to set up a basic chat room to interface with other systems and not use agents at all!
+You can even use `everything` to set up a basic chat room to use with friends or other systems and not use agents at all!

 An additional benefit of its general design is that `everything` may also simplify some agent development workflows.
 See the example below.

-So, `everything` is a simple but more general purpose library intended to compliment agents and their development, to ultimately enable agents to safely integrate with anything, in any way imaginable.
+So, `everything` is a simple but more general framework intended to support agent development and to ultimately enable agents to safely integrate with anything, in any way imaginable.

 # Install